-- Distribute a press release to your local newspapers that explains the rationale for your event and where people can go for more information. - Get on the agenda for a local Select Board or City Council meeting or other public forum to share your vision and let people know how they can get involved. - Create a Facebook page, Instagram page, and a Twitter feed to provide an easy way for people to get updated information about your event.
+- Distribute a press release to your local newspapers that explains the rationale for your event and where people can go for more information. - Get on the agenda for a Board of Selectmen's meeting or other public forum to share your vision and let people know how they can get involved. - Create a Facebook page, Instagram page, and a Twitter feed to provide an easy way for people to get updated information about your event.
 You may even want to create a simple website or blog. - Create flyers or posters that can be posted around town and in local schools and businesses.